Tulare Lake Basin

 While the containment has improved crop production, the high concentrations of salt and other wastes pose risks to waterfowl and shorebirds.

 For decades, farms and communities in the more arid parts of California have overpumped groundwater, depleting it faster than it is replenished.
-The California Department of Water Resources (DWR) has designated several of the groundwater subbasins beneath the former lake bed as “critically overdrafted,” including Tulare Lake, Tule and Kaweah subbasins.
+The California Department of Water Resources (DWR) has designated several groundwater subbasins beneath the lakebed as “critically overdrafted,” including Tulare Lake, Tule and Kaweah subbasins.